vmware-archive/kubeless/docs/dev-guide.md

 $ kubeless function logs <function_name> -f
 ```

+## Scripting build and publishing

-## Example of shell script to setup a local environment, build the kubeless binaries and make it available on kubernettes.
+Example of shell script to setup a local environment, build the kubeless binaries and make it available on kubernettes.

 ```
 #!/bin/bash